pac4j/vertx-pac4j/README.md

 In order to facilitate the communication between your application verticles and the module, some Java helper classes are provided (see [Pac4j Vertx Helper](#Pac4j Vertx Helper).
 Feel free to develop and submit helpers in other Vert.x supported languages.

-Since the authentication process requires an http session, we suggest you to use the excellent session-manager from campudus.
+A stateful authentication process requires an http session, we suggest you then to use the excellent session-manager from campudus.

 You can look at a complete integration example in the [pac4j vertx demo app](https://github.com/pac4j/vertx-pac4j-demo/).

 ## Dependencies

-This busmod requires some session mechanism like the session-manager from campudus.
+When using a stateful authentication mechanism (OAuth, CAS...), this busmod requires some session mechanism like the session-manager from campudus.

 ## Name

-The module name is `org.pac4j~vertx-pac4j-module~1.0-SNAPSHOT`.
+The module name is `org.pac4j~vertx-pac4j-module~1.1.0-SNAPSHOT`.

 ## Configuration